chadbaldwin/sys-schema-sync/README.md

     * A checksum query is highly recommended (if possible) to avoid unnecessary deletes and inserts every time the sync is run.
 * Complex - "Upload and execute"
   * Useful for syncs that require some pre-processing before merging.
 For example when syncing `sys.columns` where `dbo.[Object]` and `dbo.[Column]` records need to be added and soft deleted/undeleted.
-  * `ImportType`
-    * A user-defined table type which matches the query output and is passed into the configured `ImportProc`.
-    * Naming standard: `import.import_{sync table name}` (e.g. `import.import__objects`).
   * `ImportProc`
     * Stored procedure used for pre-processing and merging the result set into its target sync table.
+    * The proc must have a `@Dataset` parameter using a user-defined table type (TVP).
+The service automatically discovers the TVP type from the proc's `@Dataset` parameter at runtime — there is no need to configure it separately.
+    * TVP naming standard: `import.import_{sync table name}` (e.g. `import.import__objects`).
     * Required parameters:
       * `@DatabaseID` OR `@InstanceID` - depending on the `SyncObjectLevelID`
-      * `@Dataset` - using the configured `ImportType`
+      * `@Dataset` - a table-valued parameter matching the export query output
+      * `@Verbose` - `bit` flag for verbose logging.
+All externally referenced stored procedures should have a `@Verbose` parameter, which is then set in the `SESSION_CONTEXT` and used by the `usp_RaiseError` proc.

 Once all of these items are created and populated, the system will ensure (upon deployment) that everything is configured correctly.
 Any errors and the `SyncObject` record will not get created/updated.

 The service runs on a regular interval, for example, every 5 minutes.
-It checks in with `import.vw_DatabaseSyncObjectQueue` to see if there are any syncs which are now stale and need to be run.
+It calls `import.usp_GetDatabaseSyncObjectsToProcess` to get a prioritized batch of syncs to run.
+Priorities range from 0–4: Manual resets (0), New syncs (1), Aging syncs (2), Forced re-syncs (3), and Opportunistic (4).
 Checksum queries are run first to verify whether the sync can stop early otherwise the full sync is run.

 Checksums, sync times and caught exceptions are tracked in `import.DatabaseSyncObjectStatus`.